binamkayastha/WriterDeck/README.md

-**Welcome to the Writer's Deck Github Repo!**
+**Welcome to the Writer Deck Github Repo!**

 This is the repo for our offline, distraction-free typing screen.
-Work on your novels, poems, assignments, or fanfiction without falling victim to doomscrolling!
+Work on your novels, poems, assignments, or fanfiction on the Writer Deck without falling victim to doomscrolling!

 Equipment used: Curiosity CircuitPython, Raspberry Pi 3